 - Numerical, verbal and scientific reasoning

-FTA has worked with the company for many years, during which they have successfully prepared Pilots for British Airways, Virgin, easyJet, Flybe, Ryanair, Jet 2, Wizz Air, Thomas Cook, Emirates, Etihad, Qatar Airways and many more Pilot interviews.
+FTA has worked with the company for many years, during which time they have successfully prepared pilots for interviews with British Airways, Virgin, easyJet, Flybe, Ryanair, Jet 2, Wizz Air, Thomas Cook, Emirates, Etihad, Qatar Airways and many more airlines.

 Contact us for more information, or visit AirlinePrep's website: www.airlineprep.co.uk

 Not sure if you have what it takes to be a pilot?

 Our training partner AirlinePrep have created a quiz to help you identify whether you have the Maths and logic skills required to embark on your pilot training and later your airline interviews.

 The quiz serves as an excellent introduction to the type of skills and mental maths you will require whilst in command of an aircraft - click here to complete their quiz...